 - your home is hard to keep warm in winter

-You may be able to get help from the Warm Homes Fund if you:
+You may also be able to get help through the partnership if you:

 - have underlying health issues